-To fully benefit from the course, students are expected to attend all of the taught sessions that are included on the timetable.
+To fully benefit from the course, you are expected to attend all of the taught sessions that are included on the timetable.
 Timetables are made available at the start of term.
-For undergraduate students, the balance between taught study and independent learning changes as students progress through the course.
-As an approximation, an undergraduate student can expect to attend taught sessions for 35% of their time in Year 0, 30% in Year 1, 26% in Year 2 and 24% in Year 3.
-Postgraduate taught students can expect to attend taught sessions for approximately 20% of their study time.
+For undergraduate students, the balance between taught study and independent learning changes as you progress through the course, going from around 35% of their time in the Integrated Foundation Year (Year 0) to approximately 24% in the final year.
+Postgraduate taught students studying mainly on campus can expect to attend taught sessions for approximately 20% of their study time.

-Independent Learning
+Independent learning